 On this page

-- Use contracts and legal advice to avoid misunderstandings
+- Learn how contracts and legal advice can avoid misunderstandings

 Complaints handling procedure

 You should have a complaints handling procedure which welcomes complaints, deals with them straight away and includes staff training.